giacomo-folli/reflectiv/README.md

 ## Data Persistence

-The current version uses in-memory storage for demonstration purposes.
-In a production environment, you should:
+The application uses SQLite for data persistence:

+1. User data, sessions, and links are stored in a SQLite database
+2. The database file is located in the `./data` directory by default
+3. The location can be configured with the `DATA_DIR` environment variable
+4. When using Docker, the database is persisted using a named Docker volume

+For production environments with higher traffic, you might want to:

-1. Replace the in-memory data stores in `src/lib/server/db.js` with a proper database solution
+1. Consider upgrading to a more robust database solution like PostgreSQL
+2. Implement database migrations for schema changes
-2. Update the authentication mechanisms for production security
+3. Enhance the authentication mechanisms with additional security features

 ## Authentication